OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Refunds.** We’re not responsible for refunding fees paid to a website owner because those transactions are between website owners and their users.
 If you’d like to request a refund, please contact the website owner.
 If you have a complaint regarding a website owner, you can [contact us](https://outpost.pub).
 ## 6. Feedback
 We love hearing from you and are always looking to improve our Services.
 When you share comments, ideas, or feedback with us, you agree that we're free to use them without any restriction or compensation to you.
-## 7. General Representation and Warranty
+## 7. General Representation and Warranty (e.g. your responsibilities and prohibited content/activity)

-### a.Our mission is to help indie publishers thrive, and our Services are designed to give you control and ownership over your websites.
+### a.
+Our mission is to help indie publishers thrive, and our Services are designed to give you control and ownership over your websites.
 We encourage you to express yourself freely, subject to a few requirements.
 In particular, you represent and warrant that your use of our Services:

 * Will be in strict accordance with the Agreement;
 * Will comply with all applicable laws and regulations (including, without limitation, all applicable laws regarding online conduct and acceptable content, privacy, data protection, the transmission of technical data exported from the United States or the country in which you reside, the use or provision of financial services, notification and consumer protection, unfair competition, and false advertising);